c-sanders/Quaternion/README.md

 it will also reside on the surface of the unit sphere mentioned above.

-It is all well and good to talk about the unit sphere in the quaternion vector space and how points on its surface are solutions to the problem of $\sqrt{-1}$, but the problem is that it only takes into account three of the quaternions four dimensions.
-How then might we possibly visualise 4-dimensional quaternions.
-The video which can found at [6] in the references below, attempts to do just such a thing.
+It is all well and good to talk about the unit sphere in the quaternion vector space and how points on its surface are solutions to the problem of $\sqrt{-1}$, but the trouble is that it only takes into account three of the quaternions four dimensions.
+How then might we possibly visualise 4-dimensional quaternions?
+The video which can found [here](https://eater.net/quaternions/video/intro), attempts to do just such a thing.

 If we were to now remove the $j$ and $k$ axes from this 3-dimensional vector space, all that we would be left with would be the $i$ axis, which we refer to as the imaginary number line.
 Only two points from